 A five-minute warning and final time are announced in each exam room.
-Students finishing exams before time is called shall place all exam materials (the exam questions, bluebooks, supplements, USB drives, etc.) in the exam packet envelope and place the envelope in the “Completed Exam” box in the front of the room before exiting the room.
+Students finishing exams before time is called shall place all exam materials (the exam questions, bluebooks, supplements, etc.) in the exam packet envelope and place the envelope in the “Completed Exam” box in the front of the room before exiting the room.
 Extegrity Exam4 users must completely exit the exam before returning the exam packet.

 When time has been called, students must stop writing/typing their answers, even if in the middle of a sentence.
 Do not continue writing after time has been called or penalties may apply.
-Place all exam materials (the exam questions, bluebooks, supplements, USB drives, etc.) in the exam packet envelope and place the envelope in the “Completed Exam” box in the front of the room before exiting the room.
+Place all exam materials (the exam questions, bluebooks, supplements, etc.) in the exam packet envelope and place the envelope in the “Completed Exam” box in the front of the room before exiting the room.
 Extegrity Exam4 users must completely exit the exam before returning the exam packet.
 After the exam is completed, laptop users will electronically submit exam files per the instructions provided in each exam room.

 Do not forget to return the exam questions with the other material prior to exiting the exam room.
 Failure to return the exam questions could result in a violation of the Honor Code and other penalties.